spindlymist/Sauvignon-in-Stardew/README.md

+This is a fork of Sauvignon that makes it compatible with 1.4 without the bugs in other unofficial patches.

 **Sauvignon in Stardew** is a [Stardew Valley](http://stardewvalley.net/) mod which lets you build a beautiful winery via Robin.
 Takes 4 days to construct.
 Once built, all kegs and casks work 30% faster inside the building and show time remaining on mouse over.